Author: Jamie Lewis – PGA Teaching Professional

 Looks and Feel

-This one is purely psychological – but I always say, if you love the look and feel of your clubs, you’ll feel a lot better hitting them.
+This one is purely psychological – but I always say, that if you love the look and feel of your clubs, you’ll feel a lot better hitting them.
 After all, golf is said to be more of a mental game than anything else.

-Benefits Of Using Forgiving Drivers
+Benefits Of Using the 5 Most Forgiving Drivers

 - Ball flight control